Cyborg-Taco/RetroKISS/README.md

 ## Adding New Scripts

-If you don't have the expertize to do this just create a issue with the lable New Package To add a new script to RetroKISS:
+If you don't have the expertize to do this just create a issue with the lable New Package Request To add a new script to RetroKISS:

 1. Create your script in the `scripts/` directory
 2. Follow the script template (see example below)
 3. Add an entry to `manifest.json` in the appropriate category
-4. Commit and push to GitHub
+4. Commit and push to GitHub Make sure to add the New Package label so i know

 ### Script Template